West Branch Community School District

 The West Branch Community School District is a rural public school district headquartered in West Branch, Iowa.

 It spans across western Cedar County and eastern Johnson County, and serves the city of West Branch, and the surrounding rural areas.
+The district includes the Downey census-designated place.

 Marty Jimmerson has been the superintendent since 2018, after leaving AGWSR Schools.

 List of schools

 The West Branch school district operates three schools, all in West Branch: